 GROWING IN GRACE INTERNATIONAL MINISTRY TIMELINE

-2013 (August 8) Miranda died, apparently of cirrhosis of the liver in a hospital in Sugar Land, Texas.
+2013 (August 8): Miranda’s ex-wife, Josefina Torres, announced that Miranda had died, apparently of cirrhosis of the liver, in a hospital in Sugar Land, Texas.

 José Luis de Jesús Miranda was born in 1946 into a poor family in Ponce, Puerto Rico.
 During his formative years Miranda’s attended Catholic, Pentecostal, and Southern Baptist churches, and he subsequently became a Pentecostal minister.
 By his own admission, Miranda was addicted to heroin as a teenager and was briefly incarcerated for petty theft.
 In 1973, he had a vision of two angels appearing at his bedside and announcing his “integration” with the Lord.
 As Miranda explained the impact of that experience, “the prophets, they spoke about me.
 It took me time to learn that, but I am what they were expecting and what they have been expecting for 2,000 years” (McLeod 2007).